Locust0/AVI/Destiny.md

 The initial prototype was given to me to iterate on and complete by another technical designer.
 I did just that and was soon given the reins to create as many cool variations of the shield as I could.
 I created many and 3 of the best made it into the game.

-### Sabateur Encounters on Nessus & in EDZ
+### Saboteur Encounters on Nessus & in EDZ

-I created the gatekeeper (forge sabateur) encounter prefab which was used by myself and Leo Zuniga to place the gatekeepers into the world.
+I created the gatekeeper (forge saboteur) encounter prefab which was used by myself and Leo Zuniga to place the gatekeepers into the world.
 The prefab also features the crates with the shields which spawn as well.

-There are 2 sabateur encounters each on Nessus and in the EDZ.
+There are 2 saboteur encounters each on Nessus and in the EDZ.

 Check out [this](https://avijr.com/ForgeEncounters) for more details